|

 (mainly Me & Mary and I Can't See)

-buried in a jelly of self-imitations.
+buried into a jelly of self-imitations.

 Rewolf (2009) offers acoustic renditions of Asobi Seksu songs done by